-What is a Lactation Room?
+What Is a Lactation Room?

 A lactation room in its simplest form is a private space where a nursing mother can express breast milk for her baby.
-In some companies, new moms use their private offices as lactating rooms, and either lock their doors or put up privacy signs so nobody walks into the room while the woman's breasts are exposed.
+In some companies, working moms use their private offices as lactating rooms, and either lock their doors or put up privacy signs so nobody walks into the room while the woman's breasts are exposed.
 In others, the employer creates a separate space where new moms can pump breast milk in private.
 This may be due to the predominance of cubicle farms among that employer's workforce, or simply for the convenience of employees.

 Additionally, employers must give breastfeeding mothers appropriate breaks from their work day in order to travel to the lactation room and take the time needed to pump milk.
 Typically, a new mom returning to work with an infant at home needs to express breast milk two or three times in every eight-hour period of the day.
 As your baby grows older and begins to eat solid food, you most likely will pump less milk and be able to go longer between pumping sessions.

 A lactation room should contain a comfortable chair for the nursing mother to sit in and a flat surface to place a breast pump upon.
-While not required by law, employers might also considering providing an electrical outlet, a breast pump, a sink, a small refrigerator for storing breast milk and interior decorations that create the relaxed environment that nursing moms need to let down their milk and experience a productive, full pumping session.
+While not required by law, employers might also consider providing an electrical outlet, a breast pump, a sink, a small refrigerator for storing breast milk and interior decorations that create the relaxed environment that nursing moms need to let down their milk and experience a productive, full pumping session.

 If there is a large number of nursing mothers a schedule can be made so that no one tries to access the room at the same time.
-A white board could be posted in the room, a private online calendar could be created or an email alias could be used in case someone needs to inform others of their changing pumping needs.
+A whiteboard could be posted in the room, a private online calendar could be created or an email alias could be used in case someone needs to inform others of their changing pumping needs.